Plant of the month August: Purple coneflower (Echinacea purpurea)

 Echinacea purpurea looks particularly impressive when planted in large numbers.
 Different varieties of the perennial can also provide a highlight.
 This allows you to create great accents in individual areas of the garden or patio.
 The targeted planting of Echinacea purpurea automatically draws the eye in this direction, creating new visual relationships.

 However, our plant of the month also comes into its own in sunny borders in combination with simple ornamental grasses, Chinese reeds or lavender.
-Its coloring makes it stand out from the crowd and creates colorful accents.
+Its colouring makes it stand out from the crowd and creates colourful accents.
 Overall, the purple coneflower is a versatile and attractive plant that offers added value both aesthetically and ecologically.
 Its beauty rounds off any flower bed.

 Other varieties of coneflower